-An implementation is the delivery of an energy saving activity (called a 'RESA' in the ESS Rule) at a site.
-Activities eligible to be RESAs where the SONA method is used are set out in Schedule B to the ESS Rule (reproduced in Appendix A of this guide).
+An implementation is the delivery of a RESA9 at a site.
+Activities eligible to be RESAs where the SONA method is used are set out in Schedule B to the ESS Rule (see section 3.5 of this document).

 3.3.2 Implementation date